 3. Eat Energy-Burning Greens

 Veggies that burn calories?
 Now there’s a reason to eat your vegetables!
 According to Foods That Cause You To Lose Weight: The Negative Calorie Effect, one cup of broccoli contains just 25 calories and requires up to 80 calories to digest in the body, meaning you’ve burned 55 calories just by eating it!
 Not a broccoli fan?
-Try asparagus, cauliflower, celery or zucchini when you want an energy-efficient snack.
+Try asparagus, cauliflower, celery, or zucchini when you want an energy-efficient snack.

 4. Go All in With Watermelon

 Half of every plate or snack should be colorful produce, which is a combo of fiber and water to fill you up on fewer calories, says Somer.
 This summer, try satisfying your sweet tooth with water-logged watermelon.
 Two cups contain less than 100 calories and nearly half the recommended daily value of vitamin C!
+Plus, on a hot day, a watermelon slushie like this one really hits the spot.

 5. Hit Bean Town

 “Legumes [provide] the perfect combo of weight loss ingredients,” says Somer.
 They’re excellent sources of fiber and may help prevent against disease, studies have found.
 Beans specifically are a great food for waistline watchers as they also contain fiber, complex carbs and a host of antioxidants and nutrients.
-Consider stocking up on chickpeas, black beans, black-eyed peas, lentils, fava beans, red kidney beans and edamame.
+Consider stocking up on chickpeas, black beans, black-eyed peas, lentils, fava beans, red kidney beans, and edamame.
 From soups and stews to salads and wraps, the possibilities are endless!

 6. Soup for You